ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/08_training_a_logistic_regression_model.md

 How do we actually adjust the parameters to minimize the Log Loss?
 The most popular method is **Gradient Descent**.

-Imagine the cost function as a 3D surface, like a hilly landscape, where the lowers point represents the minimum error.
+Imagine the cost function as a 3D surface, like a hilly landscape, where the lowest point represents the minimum error.

 <img src="./images/0801.png" alt="Gradient Descent visualization" width="600"/>